-Options to fix a chipped tooth
+What are my options to fix a chipped tooth?

 When you go to your dentist appointment, the doctor will assess the damage to your tooth to determine the optimal treatment plan.
 The recommendations are based on the type and severity of the break.
 Here are a few of the treatments that typically get applied for a broken tooth.

-Dental Bonding or Filling
+Dental Bonding or Filling?

 If it’s a minor crack that only impacts the outer white surface of the tooth, you might not need treatment or simply a light polish of the area to remove any rough spots.
 If you chipped off a small piece of enamel, your dentist will likely opt to repair the chipped tooth by applying a filling or bonding.
 Bonding is a simple procedure that can often be done without numbing and involves using a tooth-colored composite resin.
 The first step is to etch the surface of the tooth with a liquid or gel material that gives the resin something to bond with.
 The dentist then applies the resin to the tooth with adhesive material and shapes it to look like a natural tooth and then shines an ultraviolet light to harden the resin.
 This a great solution for small chips, which, with proper care, should last for a decade or more.